davidLeimroth/bm25/README.md

 Rebuilding the index might or might not be faster than loading it from disk.

-If there is a new file or an existing file is modified, the entire index is rebuild.
+If there is a new file or an existing file is modified, the entire index will be rebuild.